amemifra/swsr/README.md

 ## How it works

-SWSR is based on svelte component and vanilla javascript.
-It use [svelte](https://svelte.dev) as component compiler and a rendering based on vanilla javascript.
+SWSR is based on [Svelte](https://svelte.dev) component and [Vanilla Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
+It use [Svelte](https://svelte.dev) as component compiler and a rendering based on [Vanilla Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

 In index.html is instantiate into `navigator.serviceWorker` [render.js](https://github.com/amemifra/swsr/blob/master/public/render.js) the render engine of the application.